paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Registration
-There are only a few tickets left, so [register](https://www.brownpapertickets.com/event/3444630) now!
+This event is close to being sold out, so [register](https://www.brownpapertickets.com/event/3444630) now!
 Your registration fee of $25.00 will be donated to the Apache Software Foundation.

 ### Agenda and Speakers